geethanjali128/Movie-App-Gemini-AI-/README.md

 api given us by firebase,and it is called whenever user do these actions(signin,aignup and signout) -implemented signout
 -update profile
+-fetch from TMDB movies
+-BugFix-signup user displayname update
+-BugFix-if the user is not loggedin Redirect to /browse to login page and vice verca -unsubscribed to the onAuthStateChanged callback -added hardcoded values(url's) to constant file -register for tmdb api && create an app && get acces token -get data from tmdb now playing moviesl ist api -created a movieSlice in my redux store and updates state playing movielist movies by dispatching action -created custom hook for making api call and updating the store to make clean my component -customizing browse component
+-planning for Maincontainer& secondarycontainer -created custom hook to fetch data of trailer viedo and updated my store with that data -emebedded the youtube video and make it autoplay and css w-screen and aspect video -building secondary component

 #Feauters